sigasi/sigasi_insights/content/manual/linting.md

 ## Naming conventions

-Sigasi Studio can check whether all sorts of names in the design - entities, instances, modules, signals, variables... - follow particular patterns.
+Sigasi can check whether all sorts of names in the design - entities, instances, modules, signals, variables... - follow particular patterns.
 This may help designers to follow their company's or team's coding rules.
 For example, coding rules may